John Creamer & Stephane K

-John Creamer & Stephane K are international DJs, and as a duo, a New York City-based electronic music and house music production team.
+John Creamer & Stephane K are an American international DJ duo, electronic music and house music production team based in a New York City.
 They are perhaps best known for creating original dance singles as well as dance remixes for artists such as iiO, Moby, New Order, Rosko and Sinéad O'Connor.

 Early life and careers

 John Creamer grew up in Philadelphia and began his career in New York in the mid-90s as an A&R man for Eightball Records, and later for Satellite Records, and was producing acid house before he met up with his future production partner.
 Stephane K (Stephane Kaneda) came to New York by way of Tokyo and Paris, and was making music with Satoshi Tomiie under the name "Bipath" when he met Creamer.

 Both artists were formerly musicians, with Creamer playing trombone in a ska band in Philly, and K playing bass guitar in an alternative rock band in Tokyo, and both artists have claimed in interviews that they were converted to house music at the legendary New York nightclub, Sound Factory.
 They paired up as a production team in 1998, and also perform live around the world as DJs, both separately and together as a duo.